-Come your wedding day, all eyes will be on your hands.
-Between the signing of your marriage certificate, the detailed shots your photographer snaps, and the demands to see your new wedding ring, your hands are going to get serious time in the spotlight.
-So what’s a bride like you to do?
-Make sure you're rocking a showstopping mani, of course!
+On your wedding day, all eyes will be on you...and your hands.
+It's strange to think about, but between the signing of your marriage certificate, the detailed shots your photographer snaps, and the demands to see your new wedding band, your hands will be the center of attention for the majority of the day.
+So, whether you've thought about your nails or not, it's important to get a beautiful pre-wedding manicure before heading down the aisle.

 Can’t choose just one neutral hue?
 There’s no need to limit yourself!
-Use a couple of favorites in a nail art design similar to these polka dots that feature creams and nudes peeking out.
+Follow this bride's lead and lean into a few nail art designs that feature nudes, whites, and creams.

 Looking to liven up a neutral nail?
 Try an ombré design with a selection of soft shades.
-The technique is easy enough to accomplish on your own with a bit of pre-wedding-day practice: First, apply your lightest shade of polish to each nail and let dry.
-Then paint parallel stripes of each of your other colors on a wedged makeup sponge, allowing them to slightly overlap.
+The best part?
+You can accomplish this style on your own with a bit of pre-wedding-day practice.
+First, apply your lightest shade of polish to each nail and let it dry.
+Then paint parallel, horizontal stripes of your other colors on a wedged makeup sponge, allowing them to slightly overlap.
 Lightly tap the sponge onto your nails, reapplying the colors to the sponge as needed.
 Finally, clean up the edges with a Q-tip dipped in polish remover.

 Soft Dove Gray

-Neutral nail polishes aren’t limited to shades of nude.
-Gray is often an overlooked neutral that feels wholly modern (and just a bit moody)—but without ever daring to overpower your look.
+You may be surprised, but neutral nail polishes aren’t limited to shades of nude.
+Gray is often an overlooked neutral that feels wholly modern—and just a bit moody—but without ever daring to overpower your look.
 Choose a gentle dove gray like the one above for a sweet and minimalist vibe or a darker hue for a slightly edgier feel.

 A Metallic Mani

-Go for glam with a metallic manicure in gorgeous gold.
-We recommend matching the metal of your engagement and wedding ring to prevent the colors from clashing.
+Go for glam with a metallic manicure in gorgeous gold or silver hue.
+Pro tip: We recommend matching the metal of your engagement and wedding ring to prevent the colors from clashing.

 If you're feeling a dose of drama but don't want to go full brooding, try a soft taupe instead.
 The smoky shade gives a nice edginess without coming on too strong.
 Plus, it looks amazing with warm gold metals.

-Take a cue from your wedding season when deciding on your nail color like this bride who chose orange nails for her fall wedding.
-An unconventional hue will add a pop of color to your white wedding frock, and you're sure to stand out from the crowd.
-You can even match your nails to other aspects of your decor.
+Lean into your wedding season when considering your nail shade, like this bride who chose orange nails for her fall nuptials.
+An unconventional hue will add a pop of color to your white wedding frock, and you can even match your nails to other aspects of your decor.

 Looking to seal the deal?
 For a long-lasting manicure, be sure to ask for a top coat to combat any chipping and add a high-shine finish.

-Are you an alternative bride who wants to add some edginess to your big-day look?
-Then black nails are for you!
+For alternative brides who want to add some edginess to their big-day look, black nails are for you!
 You can go matte or shiny, with square, round, or pointed tips.
-Trust us, an all-black manicure will look awesome against a boho-inspired ivory gown.
+Trust us, an all-black manicure will look awesome against a boho-inspired ivory gown, as seen in the photo above.

-Wedding dresses aren’t the only things you can embellish.
-Add studs and gemstones to nails for an extra bit of sparkle and texture.
-We especially love the sweet embellishments seen on this bride’s accent nails.
+Wedding dresses aren’t the only things you can embellish, as all brides have the option to add studs and gemstones to their manicures for an extra bit of glam.
+For instance, we especially love the sweet embellishments seen on this bride’s accent nails.

 Clean and Creamy Nude